James Hall (footballer)

-James Hall (born July 16, 1989), is a former professional footballer who played as a center midfielder.
+Walter James Alonte Hall (born July 16, 1989) is a former professional footballer who played as a center midfielder.
+Born in Scotland, he represented Philippines at international level.

 He is a former Philippines national team player.
 He last served as an assistant coach of Philippines Football League club Loyola.

 Club career

 Youth

 Hall started his youth career playing for Rangers.

 Hall was scouted by David Moyes' father, who worked as a head scout for his boyhood club, Rangers.
 He was then asked if he would like to join the academy team of Premier League side Everton.
 In 2004, Hall was handed a two-year scholarship at the club.

 In August 2005, ahead of the 2005/06 season, Hall suffered a rupture in his anterior cruciate ligament (ACL) and a tear in the posterior horn of his lateral meniscus, which sidelined him for at least two seasons.

 Everton

 Hall signed his first professional contract with Everton in 2007 after being with the club since 2004.
 He was included in Everton's first team pre-season squad in July 2007, together with players like Mikel Arteta and Tim Cahill, where he was on the bench for most of the preseason games.

 Hall never fully recovered from his injury despite numerous surgeries and rehabilitation programs that were performed.
 Hall left Everton in 2010 after spending six years at the club.